Fully nonlinear prescribed curvature problems on closed manifolds with negative curvature: Introduction

-The organization of this paper is as follows.
-We begin by analyzing the ellipticity of equation \eqref{scalar curvature problem} in Section 2, a result that will be essential later.
-The core argument in this part relies on an intricate application of the maximum principle, first to obtain a $C^0$ estimate for the solution, then a gradient bound, and finally the full $C^2$ estimate by constructing appropriate auxiliary functions and controlling the relevant tensor terms.
-With these uniform estimates established, we proceed in Section 6 to prove the main existence theorem.
+The organization of this paper is as follows: In Section 2, we start by introducing the terminology of Condition $T$ and present several well-known examples of elliptic operators that satisfy this condition.
+We then analyze the ellipticity of the prescribed curvature problem \eqref{curvature problem}--a result that will be crucial for subsequent arguments.

+The core argument in this work is Section 3, which relies on an intricate application of the maximum principle, first to obtain a $C^0$ estimate for the solution, then a gradient bound, and finally the full $C^2$ estimate by constructing appropriate auxiliary functions and controlling the relevant tensor terms.

+With these uniform estimates established, we proceed in Section \ref{proof} to prove the main existence theorem.
 This is achieved via the continuity method.
 The a priori estimates are essential for the closedness part, while the ellipticity result is used in the openness argument via the invertibility of the linearized operator.